Medical expert of the article

 Release form

-• yellow with a volume of 0.1 g and white with a volume of 0.2 g (both types of tablets - 10 each in a plate, 3.6 or 9 plates in a box).
+- yellow with a volume of 0.1 g and white with a volume of 0.2 g (both types of tablets - 10 pieces per plate, 3, 6 or 9 plates per box).

-In addition, a pack of drugs may contain a complex of different dosage forms - for example, 6 tablets with a volume of 0.025 g, 3 - with a volume of 0.1 g, and also 1 with a volume of 0.2 g.
+In addition, a pack of medicines may contain a complex of different dosage forms - for example, 6 tablets with a volume of 0.025 g, 3 with a volume of 0.1 g, and 1 with a volume of 0.2 g.

 Pharmacodynamics

-In tests that investigated the affinity of the drug with the cholinergic and benzodiazepine endings of muscarins, it was not detected.
-During routine medical testing, the drug demonstrates antipsychotic activity.
-Seroquel does not lead to the development of strong catalepsy, causing blocking of the activity of the D2 endings of dopamine.
+In tests examining the affinity of the drug with cholinergic and benzodiazepine endings of muscarines, it was not detected.
+During the performance of standard medical tests, the drug demonstrates antipsychotic activity.
+Seroquel does not lead to the development of severe catalepsy, causing blocking of the activity of D2 dopamine endings.

-Later, a selective decrease in the activity of dopaminergic neurons of type A10 of a mesolimbic nature is carried out (as compared to those of the nigrostriatal neurons involved in motor activity).
-The introduction of drugs does not increase the values of prolactin.
+Later, selective reduction of the activity of dopaminergic neurons of the A10 type of mesolimbic nature (compared to the nigrostriatal neurons involved in motor activity) is carried out.
+The introduction of the drug does not lead to an increase in prolactin values.
 During testing, the ability of the drug to combat the manifestation and signs of schizophrenia was revealed.

 Pharmacokinetics

-After oral administration, the components of the medicament are absorbed at a rather high rate inside the stomach, and then undergo active intrahepatic metabolism.
-It should be noted that the bioavailability values of quetiapine do not change as a result of food intake, which allows the drug to be used without binding to food.
+After oral administration, the components of the drug are absorbed at a fairly high speed in the stomach, and then undergo active intrahepatic metabolism.
+It should be noted that the bioavailability values of quetiapine do not change as a result of food intake, which allows the drug to be used without reference to food.

-Seroquel is excreted with the urine, and in addition with feces.
+Seroquel is excreted in the urine and also in the feces.

 Dosing and administration

-It is necessary to use medication 2 times a day.
-The mode of application and the duration of the cycle are selected based on the type of pathology and the state of health of the person being treated.
+The medication should be taken twice a day.
+The mode of application and the duration of the cycle are selected taking into account the type of pathology and the health condition of the patient.

-In the case of psychosis or schizophrenia, the drug is applied according to the following scheme:
+In case of psychosis or schizophrenia, the medication is used according to the following scheme:

-In manic states, depressions and BAR, the medicine is prescribed in this mode:
+For manic states, depression and bipolar disorder, the drug is prescribed in the following regimen:

-There is a gradual increase in the drug portion, by the 6th day it can reach up to 0.8 g.
+There is a gradual increase in the medicinal dose; by the 6th day it can reach 0.8 g.

 Use Seroquel during pregnancy

-Usually the drug is not prescribed during pregnancy, because there is no reliable information regarding the consequences of its use for the woman and the fetus.
-But in situations where it is believed that the benefits are more likely than the risk of complications, it can be used under close medical supervision.
+The drug is not usually prescribed during pregnancy because there is no reliable information regarding the consequences of its use for the woman and the fetus.
+However, in situations where the benefits are considered more likely than the risk of complications, it can be used under close medical supervision.

 Contraindications